Monsef Zerka: Nantes

 On 31 August 2010, Zerka signed for Ligue 2 outfit FC Nantes.
 Zerka debuted for his new in a 2–1 home win against Racing Strasbourg.
 He also scored his first goal for Nantes in his debut.
 It was the 1–1 equalizer, scored in the 22nd minute of the match after an assist by Jean-Claude Darcheville.
 He scored his second, and last, league goal for Nantes in the next match against SC Bastia.
 It was scored in the 7th minute of the match and it was the opening goal, in a match that ended as a 1–1 draw.
 It was scored after an assist by Djamel Abdoun.
 In the next season Zerka remained goalless for Nantes in the league.
 He scored his only goal that season, in a French Cup 4–2 away defeat by US Boulogne.
 On 7 January 2011, Nantes and Zerka mutually agreed to part ways.
 During his spell at Nantes Zerka featured in 35 Ligue 2 games, scoring 2 goals.

 Iraklis

-On 14 January 2011, Zerka signed a contract with Greek Superleague club Iraklis until the summer of 2012.
+On 14 January 2011, Zerka signed a contract with Super League Greece club Iraklis until the summer of 2012.
 He debuted for Iraklis on 23 January 2011, as he was in the starting line-up in a 3–0 away defeat by AO Kavala.